KenKundert/nestedtext/doc/techniques.rst

-This example demonstrates how to used *NestedText* so that it supports some common paradigms used in settings files; specifically you can override or accumulate to previously specified settings by repeating its name.
+This example demonstrates how to used *NestedText* so that it supports some common paradigms used in settings files; specifically you can override or accumulate to previously specified settings by repeating their names.

 It implements an example settings file reader that supports a small variety of settings.  *NestedText* is configured to de-duplicate the keys (the names of the